 Testing the Phone Number Click Tracking Event

-Now that we have everything set up, let’s test our phone call tracking event Tag.
-To do this, let’s click on the phone number.
+Now that everything is set up, let’s test our phone call tracking event Tag.

 We can thus say that our phone call tracking event is working fine in Google Analytics.

-Creating a Google Ads Tag for Phone Number Click Conversion Tracking
+Creating a Google Ads Tag for Phone Number Click Tracking

 Creating a Conversion Action in Google Ads

-Now this Tag will only be counted in Google Ads if there is a prior Ad click within the Google Ads system.
-So we shouldn’t worry that it fires every time.
-This will only be counted if the user has actually clicked on an Ad before it.
+Not really!
+This Tag will only be counted in Google Ads if there is a prior Ad click within the Google Ads system.
+This means it will only be counted if the user has actually clicked on an Ad before it.